Learn the difference Managed vs Unmanaged Packages in Salesforce including features, use cases, upgrade support, and security.

 What is a namespace prefix in managed packages?

 A namespace prefix is a unique identifier added to all components in a managed package.
-It prevents naming conflicts and clearly distinguishes package components from native org assets.
+It prevents naming conflicts and clearly distinguishes package components from native organization assets.

 Are managed packages more secure than unmanaged packages?

 Yes.
-Managed packages offer higher security because components are locked, intellectual property is protected, and changes are controlled by the publisher.
+Managed packages offer greater security because components are locked, intellectual property is protected, and changes are controlled by the publisher.

 When should a business choose an unmanaged package?

-Unmanaged packages are best for internal projects, one-time deployments, proofs of concept, or client-specific customizations where future upgrades are not required.
+Unmanaged packages are best suited for internal projects, one-time deployments, proofs of concept, or client-specific customizations where future upgrades are not needed.

 Can DifferenzForce help migrate an unmanaged package to a managed package?

 Yes.
-DifferenzForce helps businesses re-architect unmanaged solutions into AppExchange-ready managed packages, including namespace planning, upgrade-safe design, and Salesforce security review preparation.
+DifferenzForce helps businesses re-architect unmanaged solutions into AppExchange-ready managed packages, including namespace planning, upgrade-safe design, and preparation for Salesforce security review.